Siege of the TA Ranch: Siege

-One of the stockmen noted another casualty during the siege.
-A 16-year-old boy who worked in the TA ranch was forced to hole up inside the ranch with the Invaders.
-Having a desire to participate in the battle, he tried to borrow a firearm from the Invaders but was refused.
-He managed to find an old shotgun while scrounging up various junk inside the loft.
+One of the stockmen noted a 16-year-old TA ranch worker who was hit during the siege.
+Forced to hole up inside the ranch with the Invaders, the boy desired to participate in the battle and tried to borrow a firearm.
+Although he was refused, the boy managed to find an old shotgun while scrounging up various junk inside the loft.
 However, while cleaning the shotgun, a bullet went through a window and wounded him in the neck.
 He ended up laying in a corner and sitting out the whole fight.
 It was generally unknown whether he survived the battle or not.
 The New York Times also reported that twenty Invaders tried to escape behind a fusillade, but the posse beat them back and killed three to five.
+None of the besiegers was hit besides a few near misses.
+A cowboy named Jumbo McKenzie had his horse shot from under him by an Invader, while Deputy Sheriff Howard Roles had his coat shot through by range detective Joe Elliott.

+It wasn't long before one of the cattle barons became a casualty; Billy Irvine lost a big toe when a wild bullet from the homesteaders penetrated the ranch.
 With the situation becoming desperate, one of the Invaders, Mike Shonsey, managed to slip out and run to get help.
 At that time, the posse tried to break the stalemate.
 They first attempted to borrow a cannon from nearby Fort McKinney but was rejected.
 A blacksmith named Rap Brown tried to make his own cannon but it blew up.
 Nonetheless, he made a large bullet resistant wagon called the "Ark of Safety", which would hopefully allow a select group of homesteaders to get close and chuck dynamite at the ranch.
 Before that could happen, Mike Shonsey finally telegraphed their allies in the government.
 The telegram read:

 About sixty-one owners of live stock are reported to have made an armed expedition into Johnson County for the purpose of protecting their live stock and preventing unlawful roundups by rustlers.
 They are at 'T.A.'
 Ranch, thirteen miles from Fort McKinney, and are besieged by Sheriff and posse and by rustlers from that section of the country, said to be two or three hundred in number.
 The wagons of stockmen were captured and taken away from them and it is reported a battle took place yesterday, during which a number of men were killed.
 Great excitement prevails.
 Both parties are very determined and it is feared that if successful will show no mercy to the persons captured.
 The civil authorities are unable to prevent violence.
 The situation is serious and immediate assistance will probably prevent great loss of life.